-- do not correct my handling of the children or anything else in front of anyone, ever
+- Do not correct my handling of the children or anything else in front of anyone.

 - When a big decision comes up and the husband says he needs time to think about it let him think about it.
 If you tell him, “Don’t bother.
 I’ll just do it my way,” then what’s the point of asking in the first place?

 - When you tell your husband not now or not tonight how about tomorrow (about any topic) then keep your word and re-arrange whatever you are doing to make sure you keep your word.